 - Explain and demonstate the rules of play.

 - Do a practice round so that all players understand the commands and where their feet must go.

-One line on the ground that all players can fit shoulder to shoulder with elbow room.
-(Use tape of chalk to create a line if necessary.)
+One line on the ground that can fit all players shoulder to shoulder with elbow room.
+(Use tape or chalk to create a line if necessary.)

 How to Play

 - One leader will call out commands—”land,” “sea,” or “air.”

 - Players’ feet should always remain together.